Andrey-Andrianov/NPD_convertor/README.md

 # How to use

 "Input CFX-File" - The path to the ASC Correlator configuration file .cfx file.
-View example.cfx or read the paper [Play](https://doi.org/10.1142/S2251171717500040) for more details.
+View example.cfx or read the [paper](https://doi.org/10.1142/S2251171717500040) for more details.
 "Dispersion" - Disperse measure (DM) in the direction to the pulsar.
 "Interval size" - The number of samples in the data from which the Fourier transform is taken.
 "SubInterval size" - The number of samples in the data for which the floating average is calculated for the automatic gain control algorithm.